trunk-io/docs/flaky-tests/ci-providers/README.md

 ---
 description: >-
-  You can easily integrate Test Analytics from any CI Provider.
+  You can easily integrate Flaky Tests from any CI Provider.
 Please find quickstart instructions below that match your setup.
 ---